weienweng/Maching-Learning-Stock-Predictor/README.md

 ## Acknowledgements

 - This application leverages various open-source libraries and APIs, including PyQt5, Torch, Yahoo Finance API, and Google Sheets API.

+## Troubleshooting

+### Common Issues

+- **Missing Dependencies**: Ensure all required libraries are installed.
+Run `pip install -r requirements.txt` to install any missing dependencies.
+- **Invalid Ticker Symbol**: Verify the ticker symbol is correct and belongs to a supported company.
+- **Date Range Issues**: Ensure the selected date range is valid and contains sufficient historical data.

+### Logging

+The application logs errors and important events.
+Check the log file (`app.log`) for detailed error messages and troubleshooting information.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

 ---